Giocol/PersonalWebsite/src/content/blog/portfolio-ai.md

     <div class="w-full lg:w-1/3">
         <h3>Using the raw signal weight</h3>
         <p class="text-justify">
-            While using severity thresholds ideal in most BT-related applications, the float signal weight of the current most interesting signal is available from <i>UFuzzyBrainComponent</i>'s BP API and it can be used, for example, for visual effects like this (very programmer-arty :D) glow on the spider's eyes that increases as the spider receives stronger and stronger signals, in this case from seeing the player.
+            While using severity thresholds ideal in most BT-related applications, the float signal weight of the current most interesting signal is available from <i>UFuzzyBrainComponent</i>'s BP API, <b>defined in C++ code</b>, and it can be used, for example, for visual effects like this (very programmer-arty :D) glow on the spider's eyes that increases as the spider receives stronger and stronger signals, in this case from seeing the player.
 (Movement has been intentionally stopped while recording this GIF for clarity.)
         </p>
     </div>
 </div>